 Getting better from BPD abuse is hard, but therapy is key in fixing the mental wounds you have.
 Therapies like Dialectical Behavior Therapy (DBT) and Eye Movement Desensitization and Reprocessing (EMDR) work well for recovery.
 DBT mixes Cognitive Behavioral Therapy (CBT) ideas with mindfulness, helping with emotional ups and downs tied to BPD.
 It teaches how to tolerate stress and control emotions, which is vital for healing from BPD abuse.

 Therapy is crucial for BPD emotional abuse since it tackles deep issues caused by long-term emotional harm.
-About 1.6% of U.S. adults have BPD, and therapy can greatly better their lives.
+About 1.6% of U.S. adults have BPD from celebrities like Emma Roberts to normal folks, and therapy can greatly better their lives.
 A skilled therapist guides your emotional healing, helps rebuild your self-image, and teaches better coping ways.
 With 30 to 80 percent of BPD sufferers having faced trauma, therapy often includes help for related issues like depression, anxiety, or substance abuse too.

 Finding a therapist who knows BPD well is important.
 They give you tools to manage your feelings, reduce past trauma’s effects, and handle current and future problems.
 Cognitive Behavioral Therapy (CBT) is another approach that changes wrong thoughts and beliefs, leading you towards recovery.
 So, therapy doesn’t just help heal from BPD abuse; it also lets you live a more stable and happy life.